bitrise-io/devcenter/_articles/en/team-management/user-roles-on-app-teams.md

 tag:
 - teams
 - orgs
-summary: 'Roles are very important on Bitrise.
+description: 'Roles are very important on Bitrise.
 They limit what you can and cannot do with an application.
 Roles work on an application basis: the same user can have different roles on different applications.'
 menu: